Dashbloxx/chaotix/README.md

 ## Building
 Building chaotix is easy.
 First of all, you'll need a `i686-elf` toolchain (if you don't have the toolchain, use chaotix's toolchain script which builds it for you).
 After that, simply run `make`.
 That builds the entire operating system (the kernel, libc, and the userland binaries).
 ## Testing & exporting
 After building chaotix, you can test it and/or export it as a CD-ROM image.
+Chaotix supports using limine bootloader or GRUB bootloader.
+GRUB bootloader is the default option!
 ### Testing
 To test chaotix, simply run:
 ```